abhishek-kumar-code/Redfish_Public/Specification.md

 * It enables a lightweight implementation, where economy is a necessity (smaller data transmitted than SOAP, fewer layers to the protocol than WS-Man).
 * It is a prevalent access method in the industry.
 * It is easy to learn and easy to document.
-* There are a number of toolkits & development environments that can be used for REST.
+* There are a number of toolkits and development environments that can be used for REST.
 * It supports data model semantics and maps easily to the common CRUD operations.
 * It fits with our design principle of simplicity.
 * It is equally applicable to software application space as it is for embedded environments thus enabling convergence and sharing of code of components within the management ecosystem.
 * It is schema agnostic so adapts well to any modeling language.
-* By using it, Redfish can leverage existing security & discovery mechanisms in the industry.
+* By using it, Redfish can leverage existing security and discovery mechanisms in the industry.

 #### Follow OData conventions